GreenBeanio/Garrett-s-Split-Tracker/linux_setup.md

         - ```redis.youredomain.xxx```
         - ```www.youredomain.xxx```
         - ```youredomain.xxx```
-      - Realistically you don't actually even need to do the mongo, postgre, and redis subdomains if they're all running locally on one machine or on a local network, you also wouldn't even need to set up ssl for them.
+      - Realistically you don't actually even need to do the mongo, postgres, and redis subdomains if they're all running locally on one machine or on a local network, you also wouldn't even need to set up ssl for them.
 However, while developing this I am using a separate server for the databases and my local machine for running the program.
 It's still on a local network though which negates the need for all of this ssl and domain actions, but it's a good learning experience to experiment with it.
 If you're running everything locally you can feel free to ignore everything involving ssl on the databases and their subdomains.
 However, you should still set up www and the base domain with ssl because you're going to need HTTPS if you're not a goober.
       - Also note that if using dynamic dns through ddclient you will need to add all the subdomains in there too.
     - Set up automatic renewal
       - <pre><code>echo "0 0,12 ** *root /opt/certbot/bin/python -c 'import random; import time; time.sleep(random.random()* 3600)' && sudo certbot renew -q" | sudo tee -a /etc/crontab > /dev/null</code></pre>